What is TTM?

 The required financial filings to perform such a calculation are the company’s latest 10-K, most recent quarterly filing(s), and the corresponding filings from the year prior.

-To calculate a company’s revenue on a TTM basis, the following three steps can be followed.
+To calculate a company’s TTM revenue, the following three steps can be followed.

-- Step 2 → Add the Year-to-Date (YTD) Data to the Fiscal Year Data
+- Add the Year-to-Date (YTD) Data to the Fiscal Year Data

-- Step 3 → Subtract the YTD Data from the Prior Year
+- Subtract the YTD Data from the Prior Year

 Trailing Twelve Months Formula (TTM)